cfpb/cf-colors/README.md

 # cf-colors

-Less color variables for the [Consumer Financial Protection Bureau](http://cfpb.github.io/).
+Less color variables for the [Consumer Financial Protection Bureau](http://cfpb.github.io/) color palette.

-This component can be used by itself, but it was made for Capital Framework, a forthcoming front end framework developed at the CFPB.
+This component can be used by itself, but it was made for Capital Framework, a new front end framework developed at the [Consumer Financial Protection Bureau](http://cfpb.github.io/).

 ## Contributing